Uploading...

 Renaissance Translations Loves the Renaissance Period!

-As our name suggests, our translation agency admires the notable works of Renaissance artists and translation scholars.
+As the name suggests, our translation agency admires the notable works of Renaissance artists and translation scholars.
 The pivotal Renaissance period inspired our name, reflecting the quality and determination of the artists of the Renaissance to create multilingual adaptions.
 Many of them were even sentenced to death due to their unwavering determination in the movement.

 Like the Renaissance period, we give much attention to the quality of our translations.
 To be accepted in our database, our professional translators must pass through stringent recruitment procedures.
 This has helped us recruit the best translators, and that’s why we call our translators scholars.